-The NHSS outlines a vision to strengthen our nation's ability to prevent, detect, prepare for, and respond to 21st-century health threats.
+The NHSS outlines a vision to strengthen our nation's ability to prevent, detect, prepare for, and respond to new health threats.
 In the reauthorization of PAHPA, we recommend the NHSS continue to emphasize a whole-of-society approach and to consider the following:

-1. Establish early warning capabilities as a core component of efforts to improve situational awareness and to protect the nation from emerging and pandemic infectious diseases.
-In the future, many new pathogens are expected to be zoonotic in origin due to land-use changes, food-production practices, and population growth-both at home and abroad.
+- Establish robust early warning capabilities as a core component of biosurveillance efforts.
+In the future, many new pathogens are expected to be zoonotic in origin due to landuse changes, food-production practices, and population growth-both at home and abroad.
 As zoonotic outbreaks become more frequent, biosurveillance systems will need to monitor the effects of these changes on animal health and their potential spillover to humans.
-In this area, aligning with partners globally will be critical.
-Relatedly, the NHSS acknowledges the importance of promoting a One Health approach to early warning detection and diagnosis.
-However, actions to carry out such an approach were absent from the accompanying implementation plan for the 2019-2022 strategy.
-In the reauthorization, we recommend greater prominence be given to how a One Health approach can be implemented.

-2. Advance a framework for private-sector engagement in preparing for and responding to emergencies.
+Biosurveillance efforts must integrate early warning capabilities that can detect emerging threats at their source.
+Early warning systems should also integrate into efforts to surveille and predict AMR (antimicrobial resistance).
+Relatedly, the NHSS 2019-2022 acknowledged the importance of promoting a One Health approach to early warning detection and diagnosis.
+However, actions to carry out such an approach were absent from the accompanying implementation plan.
+In the reauthorization, we encourage a stronger focus on how a One Health approach can be implemented within the US. - 2.
+Advance a framework for private-sector engagement in preparing for and responding to emergencies.
 The NHSS recognizes the private sector's critical role in confronting new vulnerabilities, particularly in the development and availability of medical countermeasures.
 However, to avoid transactional relationships with the private sector, we urge the NHSS to articulate a framework for private-sector engagement with the US government at the time of strategy or program formulation.
 To the extent feasible, the US government should look to co-construct preparedness and response strategies alongside representatives of the private sector so that the capabilities and resources of the private sector can be built into scenario planning and tabletop exercises.
 We also encourage a broader view of the private sector beyond the health and medical product sector to include organizations in data, technology, agriculture, and finance, which can bring to bear nontraditional data systems, advanced analytics, and cutting-edge technologies.